 How: lighting candles for eight days, adding one candle each day until all eight are lit

 Why: to remember the rededication of the Temple by the Maccabees, after it was defiled.
 God performed a miracle; one day of holy oil for the lamp stand lasted eight days, allowing time for more oil to be purified.

 Reference: Hanukkah is referenced in John 10:22 and the history is found in the Apocryphal book of 1 Maccabees.

-Like Purim and Hanukkah, as believers we have holidays we celebrate to commemorate events related to the life of Jesus–Christmas and Easter.
+Like Purim and Hanukkah, as Christians, we have holidays we celebrate to commemorate events related to the life of Jesus–Christmas and Easter.

 When: December 25 (on the Gregorian Calendar)

 Why: remember the birth of Jesus, the coming of the promised Messiah